 - State license: All state regulatory SLP and audiology broads accept the ASHA CE transcript as valid documentation. (*Contact your

 - Keeping your CCC current: ASHA CEUs are accepted for CCC maintenance requirements.
 If you should be audited, and have all of your required hours on the CE Registry, you will not need to submit proof of attendance for your 30-hour requirement.
 Please contact the Certification department at

 What courses are registered for ASHA CEUs?

-- To be eligible for ASHA CEUs, the course content and learning outcomes must be related to the sciences as they pertain to speech-language pathology, audiology, speech/language/hearing sciences, and/or the contemporary practice of speech-language pathology and audiology.
+- For a course to be registered for ASHA CEUs, the course content and learning outcomes must be related to the sciences as they pertain to speech-language pathology, audiology, speech/language/hearing sciences, and/or the contemporary practice of speech-language pathology and audiology.

 - Course content and level must be beyond that required for initial certification by ASHA and contribute to the acquisition of new skills and knowledge.